DavidBoja/keypoint-algorithms-benchmark/README.md

 ### Remarks

-This benchmark is based on the HPatches evaluation tasks [[1]](#refs) and HPSequences dataset published along with it ([HPatches dataset repository](https://github.com/hpatches/hpatches-dataset)).
+This benchmark is based on the HPatches evaluation tasks [[2]](#refs) and HPSequences dataset published along with it ([HPatches dataset repository](https://github.com/hpatches/hpatches-dataset)).
 Thanks to the authors for providing the dataset and the evaluation details.

 ### References
 <a name="refs"></a>

+[1] *On the Comparison of Classic and Deep Keypoint Detector and Descriptor Methods*, Kristijan Bartol*, David Bojanić*, Tomislav Pribanić, Tomislav Petković, Yago Diez Donoso, Joaquim Salvi Mas, ISPA 2019.
+*Authors contributed equally.

-[1] *HPatches: A benchmark and evaluation of handcrafted and learned local descriptors*, Vassileios Balntas*, Karel Lenc*, Andrea Vedaldi and Krystian Mikolajczyk, CVPR 2017.
+[2] *HPatches: A benchmark and evaluation of handcrafted and learned local descriptors*, Vassileios Balntas*, Karel Lenc*, Andrea Vedaldi and Krystian Mikolajczyk, CVPR 2017.
 *Authors contributed equally.